ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/ydb/ydb-updates.md

-# Updating {{ ydb-short-name }}
+# Rolling restart

-{{ ydb-short-name }} clusters can be updated without any downtime, which is possible because {{ ydb-short-name }} is a distributed system that supports rolling restart.
-To ensure continuous data availability for querying, {{ ydb-short-name }} includes a component that tracks all outages and nodes taken offline for maintenance, such as restarts.
-This component halts new maintenance requests if they might risk data availability.
+{{ ydb-short-name }} clusters can be updated without downtime, which is possible because {{ ydb-short-name }} normally has redundant components and supports rolling restart procedure.
+To ensure continuous data availability, {{ ydb-short-name }} includes Cluster Management System (CMS) that tracks all outages and nodes taken offline for maintenance, such as restarts.
+CMS halts new maintenance requests if they might risk data availability.

 However, even if data is always available, the restart of all nodes in a relatively short period of time might have a noticeable impact on overall performance.
 Each [tablet](../../../../concepts/glossary.md#tablet) running on a restarted node is relaunched on a different node.
 Moving a tablet between nodes takes time and may affect latencies of queries involving it.
 See recommendations [for rolling restart](#rolling-restart).

 Furthermore, a new {{ ydb-short-name }} version may handle queries differently.
 While performance generally improves with each update, certain corner cases may occasionally end up with degraded performance.
 See recommendations [for new version performance](#version-performance).

 ## Diagnostics

+{% note warning %}

+Diagnostics of {{ ydb-short-name }} rolling restarts and updates relies only on secondary symptoms.
+To be absolutely sure, contact your database administrator.

+{% endnote %}

 To check if the {{ ydb-short-name }} cluster is currently being updated: